Mitchelldscott/dyse-code/dysepy/README.md

 ## Development Tools

-Buff-Code uses build profiles to generate executables (nodes).
+Dyse-Code uses build profiles to generate executables (nodes).
 A build build profile is a yaml file (filename without .yaml) under `dysepy/data/build`

 Each build profile contains a directory containing source code and bash commands to initialize, build and install the project.